Homotopical interpretation of link invariants from finite quandles: Preliminaries; quandle homology and cocycle invariant.

 Furthermore, let $C^D_n (X,Y) $ be a submodule of $C^R_n (X,Y)$ generated by $(n+1)$-tuples $(y,x_1, \dots,x_n)$ with $x_i = x_{i+1}$ for some $ i \in \{1, \dots, n-1\}$.
 It can be easily seen that the submodule $C^D_n (X,Y) $ is a subcomplex of $ C^R_{n} (X,Y). $ Then the {\it quandle homology}, $H^Q_n (X,Y ) $, is defined to be the homology of the quotient complex $C^R_n (X,Y ) /C^D_n (X,Y)$.

 We will review some properties of these homologies in the case where $Y$ is a single point (In such a case, we omit the symbol $Y$).
 Let us decompose $X $ as $X= \sqcup_{i \in \OX}X_i$ by the connected components.
-The following direct sum decompositions were shown \cite{LN}:
+The following isomorphisms were shown \cite{LN}:

 Furthermore, Eisermann \cite{Eis2} gave a computation of the second quandle homologies $ H_2^Q (X)$ with trivial $\Z$-coefficients.
 To see this, for $i \in \OX $, define a homomorphism

 Note that the sum $\oplus_{i \in \OX} \varepsilon_i$ yields the abelianization $\As(X)_{\rm ab} \cong \Z^{\OX}$ by \eqref{hasz2}.
 Furthermore \begin{thm}[{\cite[Theorem 9.9]{Eis2}}] Let $X $ be a quandle.
 Decompose $X= \sqcup_{i \in \OX }X_i$ as the orbits by the action of $\As(X)$.
 Fix an element $x_i \in X_i$ for each $i \in \OX$.
 Let $ \mathrm{Stab}(x_i) \subset \As(X) $ be the stabilizer of $x_i$.
 Then the quandle homology $H_2^Q (X )$ is isomorphic to the direct sum of the abelianizations of $\mathrm{Stab}(x_i) \cap \Ker (\varepsilon_i) $: Precisely, $\bigoplus_{i \in \OX} \bigl( \mathrm{Stab}(x_i) \cap \Ker (\varepsilon_i) \bigr)_{\mathrm{ ab}}$. \end{thm}